-In that case you can stretch a fitted hat using several methods including a Hat Jack hat stretcher.
+In that case you can stretch a fitted hat using several methods including a hat stretcher and maintainer device.
 This method of stretching hats can be used on a fitted fedora, trilby or other designer hat to make it fit comfortably on your head.
 Usually, you can stretch a hat to about 1/4 to 1/2 sizes larger depending on the hat.

 Ways to Stretch a Fitted Hat and Make it a Size Larger

 - Hat stretchers can increase hat size by a half size in some cases.
 They can be used at home so you can custom fit your own hat.
-The Hat Jack is an excellent choice for accurate hat stretching.
+The Befitted Hat Luxury Pro Stretcher & Maintainer is an excellent choice for accurate hat stretching.

 - Remove inserts or sizing devices and replace thicker sweatbands

 - Professional hat stretching and custom fitting by a hatter

 Another method is to have a professional hatter stretch out the hat.
 This is often the best method because they can increase hat size without warping it or ruining its shape.
 They can also sometimes stretch hats a full size.

 How to Stretch a Felt Hat or Fedora with a Hat Stretcher

 A hat stretcher can be used at home to stretch a fedora hat as much as a half size in some cases.
 Hat Stretchers expand the hat through sheer force.

 You must be careful when using a hat stretcher because you can warp the brim and crown of the hat very easily.
 Hats are formed out of felt and any type of stretching can warp their shape.